posmikdc/easycoord/README.md

-# easycoord
+# EasyCoord
 Posmik, Daniel C. “EasyCoord: An R Package for Coordinate Conversion”.
-In: In Progress.
+In Progress - Submission to CRAN Forthcoming.